About Helen Astrid

-Above all, Helen is a highly experienced singing teacher and choir leader.
+Above all, Helen is a highly experienced singing teacher, choir leader and opera expert.
 She gives singing lessons in London and in Twickenham.
 Students have goals including:

 With an approach that is adaptable and unique, Helen shares a powerful set of vocal techniques.
 Consequently, this enables you to be free, happy and in control.

-Helen is a music lecturer at The Bishopsgate Institute London and at Morley College London.
-She teaches singing at the International School of London and conducts several choirs ~ these include Islington Borough Council and Ella’s Choir on behalf of the charity React.
+Helen is a lecturer at The Bishopsgate Institute London and at Morley College London.
+She teaches singing at the International School of London and conducts several choirs ~ these include the new Bishopsgate Choir, Islington Borough Council and Ella’s Choir on behalf of the charity React.

 Listen to their rendition of ‘Cameras are Prohibited’.